-- Align the asset management plan with existing and future plans and policies to help inform the Municipality's overall capital investment decision making process and budget process. - Ensure the asset management plan is incorporated into the following Municipal processes: - Annual budgeting; - Financial plans; - Alignment with the Ontario land-use planning framework; and - Commit to integrate asset management planning that: - Incorporates long-term planning for a changing climate; - Co-ordinates infrastructure planning with municipal neighbours and upper levels of government; and - Provides opportunity for North Perth residents to give input on asset management matters.
+- Align the asset management plan with existing and future plans and policies to help inform the Municipality's overall capital investment decision making process and budget process. - Ensure the asset management plan is incorporated into the following Municipal processes: - o Annual budgeting; - o Financial plans; and - o Alignment with the Ontario land-use planning framework. - Commit to integrate asset management planning that: - o Incorporates long-term planning for a changing climate wherever the Municipality deems it necessary; - o Co-ordinates infrastructure planning with municipal neighbours and upper levels of government; and - o Provides opportunity for North Perth residents to give input on asset management matters.